dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/AndroidJavascript/image3.png" alt="Image">

+You may then follow use all default settings when creating the project including API 23 and creating a Empty Activity

-2. Paste the following code to activity_main.xml
+2. Paste the following code to res/layout/activity_main.xml

 ```xml